datacamp-content-public/Intro-to-Epidemiology-in-R/chapter1.md

 `@possible_answers`
 - In 2016, 3.8% of adults in Iceland and 23.6% in India were obese.
 - The risk of obesity in Iceland is 6 times the risk of obesity in India.
-- [The 2016 prevalence of obesity per 1000 adults in Iceland was 236 and in India was 38.]
+- [The 2016 obesity prevalence per 1000 adults in Iceland was 236 and in India was 38.]
 - Obesity is more severe in Iceland than it is in India.

 `@feedbacks`